 European Settler Cultures in Canada

-• French Canadians: The French were among the first European settlers in Canada, and their cultural influence remains strong, particularly in Quebec, where French is the dominant language.
+• French Canadians: When Britain gained control of New France in 1763, there were an estimated 70,000 French colonists.
+So, the French were among the first European settlers in Canada, and their cultural influence remains strong, particularly in Quebec, where French is the dominant language.

-• British Canadians: After the British took control of Canada in the 18th century, British culture, language, and institutions became dominant, especially in English-speaking provinces.
+• British Canadians: The first non-French European settlers arrived from the 13 Colonies.
+In the 1780s, tens of thousands of Loyalists sought refuge in British North America.
+After the British took control of Canada in the 18th century, British culture, language, and institutions became dominant, especially in English-speaking provinces.

 Since the 19th and 20th centuries, Canada has experienced waves of immigration from around the world, each bringing unique cultural traditions: